-There is a great name in the history of photography: Henri Cartier-Bresson.
-He has a concept of photography which affects the almost entire photography world, that is “The Decisive Moment”, I used to consider these three words as “the Bible of Photography”.
-Briefly, It tells that you should click the shutter bottom at the perfect time with the perfect composition.
+There is a great name in the history of photography: Henri Cartier Bresson.
+He has a concept of photography which affects the almost entire photography world, which is “The Decisive Moment”, I used to consider these three words as the Bible of photography.
+Briefly, It tells that you should only click the shutter bottom at the perfect time with the perfect frame.

-However, there is another idea called “The Indecisive Moment” which is really interesting: It tells people that a perfect photo has already lost the essence of photography, it’s supposed to be imperfect, otherwise, why don’t you just paint or draw?
+However, there is another idea called “The Indecisive Moment” which is really interesting: It tells people that a perfect photo has already lost the essence of photography, it supposes to be imperfect, otherwise, why don’t you just paint or draw?

-The Decisive Moment can show the skill of capturing of a photographer, but the Indecisive Moment keeps the track on the essence of photography.
-What do you think about this, please feel free to comment.
+The Decisive Moment can show a very high skill of a photographer, but the Indecisive Moment keeps the truth of photography.
+Which one is better?

 Of course, photography is not gonna die.
 However, in my opinion, with the development of technology, I believe people will re-focus on the immediateness of photography.